scverse/scvi-tools/README.md

 In the [user guide](https://docs.scvi-tools.org/en/stable/user_guide/index.html), we provide an overview of each model.
-All model implementations have a high-level API that interacts with [scanpy](http://scanpy.readthedocs.io/), standard save/load functions, and support GPU acceleration.
+All model implementations have a high-level API that interacts with [scanpy](http://scanpy.readthedocs.io/) and includes standard save/load functions, GPU acceleration, etc.

 # Rapid development of novel probabilistic models